Image Credit: Brodie Dufek

 View this post on Instagram

 20kms south of Venus Bay are the Talia caves.
 The caves, particularly the Woolshed Cave, come highly recommended, and feature some secret rock pools around the corner.
-To get to the rock pool, park at the Woolshed Cave carpark, walk down the stairs and instead turning left for the cave, turn right.
+To get to the rock pool, park at the Woolshed Cave carpark, walk down the stairs and instead turn left for the cave, turn right.

 The uniquely shaped rockpools are very secluded and best experienced at low tide with small swells.
 You should find approximately eight rockpools around the area.